Collard Greens are the perfect southern-inspired side dish and so full of flavor.

 Did you enjoy this Collard Green recipe?
 Be sure to leave a rating and a comment below!

 - 1 ¼ cups chicken broth

 - Wash greens and using a sharp knife, cut out the woody stem.
 Cut into ¾" pieces.

 - Cook chopped bacon and butter over medium heat in a pan until crisp.
 Remove a few slices for garnish.

 - Add onions to bacon grease and cook until softened, about 3 minutes.

 - Add greens and garlic.
 Cook until slightly wilted, about 3-4 minutes.

-- Add broth, cover and cook 35-40 minutes or until tender.
+- Add broth, cover and cook over a low simmer 35-40 minutes or until tender.

 - Season with salt and pepper to taste.